tuanlamit/python-scrapy/README.md

 # Python Amazon Scraping With Scrapy

+This project was created and executed on Windows.

 Steps taken: (the step numbers are just there to provide the steps and don't have to be completed in order)

 1) create an empty folder and cd into it